Artistic Director / Choreographer

-In the area of peer recognition, Victor Quijada was artist-in-residence at Usine C (2004) and at Place des Arts (2007-2011), and has won many awards, including Britain’s National Dance Award for Outstanding Modern Repertory (2003), the Bonnie Bird North American Award (2003, U.K.), the Peter Darrell Choreography Award (2003, U.K.), the International Touring Award of the Canadian Dance Alliance (2012), and two awards from the Princess Grace Foundation-USA (Choreography Fellowship, 2010; Work in Progress Residency, 2016).
+In the area of peer recognition, Victor Quijada was artist-in-residence at Usine C (2004 and 2006) and at Place des Arts (2007-2011), and has won many awards, including Britain’s National Dance Award for Outstanding Modern Repertory (2003), the Bonnie Bird North American Award (2003, U.K.), the Peter Darrell Choreography Award (2003, U.K.), the International Touring Award of the Canadian Dance Alliance (2012), and two awards from the Princess Grace Foundation-USA (Choreography Fellowship, 2010; Work in Progress Residency, 2016).

 THE QUIJADA SEMINARS

 A lecture-demonstration designed for all types of audiences, the Breakdown familiarizes spectators with the work of RUBBERBAND and its dancers.
 Victor Quijada guides the public through every phase of the choreographic creation process, illustrating each phase with a segment of a specific work that highlights the unique components of the company’s style and language.
 Seasoned dance fans are gratified and neophytes appreciate an illuminating initiation.